jonellwood/uhv-sveltkit-blog/src/lib/posts/me-2.md

 Nothing you read here should be considered advice on how to live.
 I am more than happy to share my experiences, thoughts, and feelings on this topic - but I am not, in any way, qualified to tell you how to live your life.

-> It is better to do one’s own dharma, even though imperfectly, than to do another’s dharma, even though perfectly
+> 💬 It is better to do one’s own dharma, even though imperfectly, than to do another’s dharma, even though perfectly

-Bhagavad Gita: Chapter 18, Verse 47
+<b><i>Bhagavad Gita: Chapter 18, Verse 47</i></b>

-## What you might see on this blog page
+## What you might see on this blog page:

-- random thoughts, sometimes silly, that I felt like sharing
+- 💭 random thoughts, sometimes silly, that I felt like sharing
-- typos. guaranteed.
+- 👁 typos. guaranteed.
-- posts about meals I enjoyed (or did not as the case may be)
+- 🍲 posts about meals I enjoyed (or did not as the case may be)
-- specific information about a product maybe
+- ℹ️ specific information about a product maybe
-  - I assure you no one is sponsoring me or this blog - but if the day ever comes that company sends me something free to test out in exchange for a review - you can bet your sweet patootie it will be plain as day in said review.
+  - 🔲 I assure you no one is sponsoring me or this blog - but if the day ever comes that company sends me something free to test out in exchange for a review - you can bet your sweet patootie it will be plain as day in said review.